yellowtree/geoip-detect/readme.txt

   * `geoip_detect2_get_info_from_ip($ip, $locales = array('en'))`: Lookup Geo-Information of the specified IP
   * `geoip_detect2_get_info_from_current_ip($locales = array('en'))`: Lookup Geo-Information of the current website user
   * `geoip_detect2_get_external_ip_adress()`: Fetch the internet adress of the webserver
-* Auto-Update the GeoIP database once a week
+* Auto-Update the GeoIP database once a month
-* For the property names, see the results of a specific IP in the wordpress backend (under Tools > GeoIP Detection).
+* For the property names, see the results of a specific IP in the wordpress backend (under *Tools > GeoIP Detection*).
-* You can include these properties into your posts and pages by using the shortcode `[geoip_detect property="country_name" default="(country could not be detected)" lang="en"]` (where 'country_name' can be one of the other property names as well, and 'default' can be used (optionally) to show a different text when no information was found for this IP).
+* You can include these properties into your posts and pages by using the shortcode `[geoip_detect2 property="country.name" default="(country could not be detected)" lang="en"]` (where 'country.name' can be one of the other property names as well, and 'default' and 'lang' are optional).
 * When enabled on the plugin page, it adds CSS classes to the body tag such as `geoip-country-DE` and `geoip-continent-EU`.
+* When enabled on the plugin page, the client IP respects a reverse proxy of the server.

+See [API Documentation](https://github.com/yellowtree/wp-geoip-detect/wiki/API-Documentation) for more info.

 = How can I use these functions? =